Callet91/DD2424-Deep-Learning-project/README.md

 ## On GCP
 - Go to [Google Cloud Platform](https://cloud.google.com/), set up an account and start a new project.
-- Creat a new deep learning VM and press launch.
+- Create a new deep learning VM and press launch.

 - Set up the VM as you want it.
 Make sure you select the framework TensorFlow Enterprise 2.1 (CUDA 10.1) and that you check the GPU box.